Community Based Programs

 Catalyzed by Childhaven, this innovative interdisciplinary partnership brings early learning and healthcare closer together to improve outcomes for families with young children.
-Harborview Pediatrics, Odessa Brown Children’s Clinic, and Childhaven are the core entities of the Family Navigator Project.
+Harborview Pediatrics, Odessa Brown Children’s Clinic, Swedish Pediatrics, and Childhaven are the core entities of the Healthcare Integration Project.

-RAYS Up Youth Life Coaches (YLCs) help young people in our schools to set individual goals like showing up to school on time, turning in homework and hanging out with positive groups of friends.
-The YLCs help connect our clients to services designed to help them succeed in school, like tutors.
+RAYS Up Youth Life Coaches (YLCs) help young people in our schools to set individual goals like showing up to school on time, turning in homework, and hanging out with positive groups of friends.
 We meet with our RAYS Up clients once a week at school for 30-45 minutes.
-Our students participate in groups to talk about self-image, decision making, substance abuse, anxiety, anger management and communication.
-Youth Life Coaches work to create a group discussions that focus on topics that all young people struggle with such as bullying, racial and ethnic identity, cultural formation, gender specific topics and team building.
+Our students participate in groups to talk about self-image, decision making, substance abuse, anxiety, anger management, and communication.
+Youth Life Coaches work to create group discussions that focus on topics that all young people struggle with such as bullying, racial and ethnic identity, cultural formation, gender-specific topics, and team building.